Philosophy (PHIL)

 Lecture: 3 hours per week

-Offering: Fall Only, Odd Years
+Offering: Fall or Spring Only, All Years

 This course investigates the historical development of the relationship between humans and the environment and then explores the ethical questions that pertain to human choices regarding animals and the environment.
 Students will address such questions as: What is the environment and do we have an obligation to protect it?
 Do non-human animals have rights?
 What is the proper ethical balance between economic and environmental concerns regarding natural resources?
 Does the present generation have an ethical obligation to preserve a healthy environment for future generations?.